Yes, a little private banter going on here amongst us, ourselves here, the staff, the EIB network.

 I'll make it as quick as I can, Rush.

-I know you can do it.
+I know you can talk.

-I got through to you eight years ago, right after Obama won, and I predicted the death of liberalism, if he succeeded through his presidency.
+I got through to you eight years ago, right after Obama won, and I predicted the death of liberalism if he succeeded through his presidency.

 And I think we're seeing it.

-I think the exposure around the world, France, Britain, everywhere you look, uh, liberalism is slowly losing ground.
+I think the exposure around the world, France, Britain, everywhere you look, liberalism is slowly losing ground.

 And the reason is that when things get serious, there's no room for liberalism.